WGabriel/agentspace-hackathon/readme.md

 * Identify a use case within your company where agent technology could be applied.
 * Consider how this solution could**reduce expenses** or**increase revenue**.
 * Prepare a brief pitch.
-Consider creating a[one-slider](https://docs.google.com/presentation) outlining your idea with a few bullet points.
+Consider creating a [one-slider](https://docs.google.com/presentation) outlining your idea with a few bullet points.
 Each group will select one person to present the idea to everyone.

 Happy building!